-Alaska King Crab – Eat like a king in Chinese restaurants
+Alaska King Crab – Eat like a king

 We see them, those big claws, boiled and served cold, at buffet tables.
 But in most Chinese seafood restaurants in Metro Vancouver, the big claws are attached to giant Alaska King Crabs, which are still moving in the live seafood tanks, a must-have feature for all Chinese seafood restaurants.